Inochi2D/inochi2d/README.md

 # Inochi2D
 Inochi2D is a library for realtime 2D puppet animation and the reference implementation of the Inochi2D Puppet standard.

-Currently this library and the standard is in the prototype stage and is not recommended for production use.
+**Currently this library and the standard is in the prototype stage and is not recommended for production use.**
+If you want to try it out anyways you can clone this repo and run `dub add-local (inochi2d folder) "1.0.0"` then manually add it as a dependency in to dub.sdl/json.

 &nbsp;